bdamokos/indafoto_archive/readme.md

+# Indafoto Archive Tools

+This repository contains two main tools for archiving and exploring photos from indafoto.hu:
+1. Indafoto Crawler - For downloading and archiving images
+2. Archive Explorer - For browsing and organizing the archived content

-# Indafoto Crawler
+## Indafoto Crawler

-This tool allows you to archive photos from indafoto.hu before the service shuts down.
+The crawler allows you to archive photos from indafoto.hu before the service shuts down.

 The default setting is to save freely licensed images.
 Change SEARCH_URL_TEMPLATE in indafoto.py if you want to save images based on different criteria (e.g. username)

-## Prerequisites
+### Prerequisites

 - Python 3.6 or higher
 - Internet connection

-## Setup Instructions
+### Setup Instructions

-### Step 1: Download the Project
+#### Step 1: Download the Project

 If you received this as a ZIP file, extract it to a folder on your computer.